Compute

 Cloud Native Cluster Monitoring

-This add-on uses Prometheus-operator and Prometheus to provide easy-to-use, end-to-end Kubernetes cluster monitoring.
+This add-on includes the Prometheus-operator and Prometheus components and provides easy-to-use, end-to-end Kubernetes cluster monitoring.

-This add-on collects logs and is built based on open source Fluent Bit and OpenTelemetry.
-It supports CRD-based log collection policies.
-It collects and forwards stdout logs, container file logs, node logs, and Kubernetes event logs in a cluster based on configured policies.
+This add-on is developed based on Fluent Bit and OpenTelemetry for collecting logs.
+It supports CRD-based log collection policies, and collects and forwards standard output logs, container file logs, node logs, and Kubernetes events in a cluster.

 CCE Node Problem Detector